Content Decay Monitor

 }

-// Get report data
+// Export decay data

-GET /wp-json/prorank-seo/v1/content-decay/reportFrequently Asked Questions
+GET /wp-json/prorank-seo/v1/content-decay/exportFrequently Asked Questions

 How often should I run decay analysis?